Skip to main content

 Conclusion

 GAP insurance is one of the most overlooked but genuinely useful coverages for Texas drivers who finance or lease their vehicles.
-At just $20–$40 per year added to your existing policy, it provides protection worth thousands of dollars against a very real financial risk.
+At just $20–$40 per year (standard carriers; $6–$18/month non-standard) added to your existing policy, it provides protection worth thousands of dollars against a very real financial risk.
 If you bought your car with a low down payment, have a long loan term, or are leasing — GAP insurance is almost certainly worth it.
 The best time to add it is right when you purchase the vehicle, before any total-loss scenario can occur.
-A-LA Auto Insurance agents across 13 DFW locations are licensed by TDI and compare 35+ carriers to find you the right coverage at the right price.
+A-LA Auto Insurance agents across 15 DFW locations are licensed by TDI and compare 35+ carriers to find you the right coverage at the right price.
 Call us at (866) 252-6116 or walk into any location for same-day coverage.

-Sean is a licensed insurance agent at A-LA Auto Insurance, a TDI-licensed independent agency with 13 offices across Dallas-Fort Worth.
-He specializes in helping Texas drivers find affordable coverage — including SR-22 filings, non-standard auto, no-credit-check options, and coverage for drivers without a US license.
+Sean is a licensed insurance agent at A-LA Auto Insurance, a Texas-licensed independent agency with 15 offices across Dallas-Fort Worth.
+With 5+ years of experience in the non-standard auto insurance market, he specializes in SR-22 filings, high-risk auto, DUI insurance, no-credit-check options, and coverage for drivers without a US license.
+Sean works with 35+ carriers to find the lowest available rate.
 Call (866) 252-6116 to speak with the team directly.